 - 7. Determine your method of biohazardous waste disposal before starting work with biological materials. - If your lab is located in a VU-owned building, you will need to establish a pickup with the contract service that serves that building.
 Because the waste is shipped over public roads, your lab will also need to become qualified in accordance with U.S. Department of Transportation rules to prepare and sign off on shipments of your waste.
-Those who need to be qualified can self-assign the training in Oracle Learn using this link.
-Review Regulated Medical Waste in VU Buildings for more information on waste packaging and shipping pointers. - If your lab is located in a VUMC-owned building, your bagged biohazardous waste and permanently closed sharps containers will be collected by Environmental Services for final treatment and disposal.
+Those who need to be qualified can self-assign the training in Oracle Learn.
+Review Regulated Medical Waste in VU Buildings on the VU Biosafety webpage for more information on waste packaging and shipping pointers. - If your lab is located in a VUMC-owned building, your bagged biohazardous waste and permanently closed sharps containers will be collected by Environmental Services for final treatment and disposal.
 Review the VUMC Lab Guide: Red Bag Biowaste Collection SaniPak FAQ for details on this process. - 8.
 If your lab will perform BSL-2 work, plan for body coverings.
 The CDC/NIH biosafety standards require the use of a lab coat, smock, or gown (along with fluid-resistant disposable gloves) by those who are working at BSL-2.
 Before purchasing lab coats, you should contact your departmental administrative officer to determine the availability of laundering services for these items.
 (They cannot be sent home for personal laundering.)
 In some instances, purchasing fluid-resistant disposable smocks or gowns may be an easier and more economical option.
 (VU Biosafety can assist with product identification if needed.)
 Regardless of the body covering chosen, it should be configured to allow for total coverage of the forearm (i.e., gathered cuff or cuff with thumb loop). - 9.
 If you will be working with human-derived materials (including cells), select an EPA-registered product.
 The OSHA Bloodborne Pathogens (BBP) Standard requires that disinfectants used in conjunction with BBP-risk materials be EPA-registered for destruction of HIV and HBV.
 Ethanol alone does not meet this requirement.
-Check your product labels to assure that your product meets this requirement or visit EPA's List D for product examples that meet the standard. - 10.
+Check your product labels to assure that your product meets this requirement.
+For more guidance, review the Disinfectant Guide for Human-derived Materials Work document on the VU Biosafety webpage. - 10.
 Determine the biosafety training needs for your research team's activities, and start a training file.
 All new personnel who will be working with biological materials (and their supervising Principal Investigators) need to complete the Biosafety 101: Standard Microbiological Practices online module as a first step in satisfying training requirements.
-This module is available for self-assignment in Oracle Learn using this link.
+This module is available for self-assignment in Oracle Learn.
 Those who will work with human-derived materials or other materials requiring BSL-2 practices will require additional training.
-Contact VU Biosafety for more details. - 11.
+Review the Biosafety Training Table or contact VU Biosafety for more details - 11.
 Prepare and submit an Institutional Biosafety Committee registration when you are ready to begin work with biological materials.
 Biomaterials included in the purview of the Institutional Biosafety Committee (IBC) include: recombinant or synthetic nucleic acid molecules, infectious agents, human-derived materials, nonhuman primate-derived materials, and biological toxins.
 The IBC meets monthly and, generally speaking, VU Biosafety can help you get your registration ready for the agenda within one month's time.
 Please contact VU Biosafety to notify us of your need to register and to receive the current VU IBC registration form.
 Please note: If your biomaterials will be used on an animal protocol, additional preparation and review time will be needed.
 Please notify VU Biosafety at the same time that you are preparing or revising your animal protocol for the IACUC to minimize unnecessary review delays.